robinmoisson/staticrypt/cli/README.md

 - `find . -type f -name "*.html" -exec staticrypt {} mypassword \;` -> create encrypted files for all HTML files in your directory (recursively)

 You can use a custom template for the password prompt - just copy `cli/password_template.html` and modify it to suit your presentation style and point to your template file with the `-f` flag.
 Be careful to not break the encrypting javascript part, the variables replaced by staticrypt are between curly brackets: `{instructions}`.

+**ADBLOCKERS**: If you do not embed crypto-js and serve it from a CDN, some adblockers see the `crypto-js.min.js`, think that's a crypto miner and block it.